OSeMOSYS/osemosys_global/docs/contributing.md

 ### Workflow Logic

 The high-level overview of the OSeMOSYS Global’s Snakemake workflow is shown below.
-The user starts by inputting parameters into the configuration file and running the workflow, which will execute all steps shown automatically.
+The user starts by inputting parameters into a configuration file and running the workflow, which will execute all steps shown automatically.
 To start, Python scripts process the raw data into formatted scenario data.
-The Python package otoole is then used to create an OSeMOSYS compatible data file, which is combined with the OSeMOSYS model file to create a solver agnostic linear programming file.
+The Python package `otoole` is then used to create an OSeMOSYS compatible data file, which is combined with the OSeMOSYS model file to create a solver independent linear programming file.
 The model is solved and the results are processed and visualized.
 While this is an automated process, all files are exposed to the user for exploration.